ArijitCloud/ActivitySearch/README.md

 # Design decisions

 - using node js for http api for consistency in code and context switching between frontend and backend language.
-Also learning purpose
+Also decided it over dot net core for learning purpose.
 - using vite react js frontend as wanted to keep vanilla react js and node js for this project since I did not want extra overhead from nextjs dependencies
 - data kept as is in json files inside api project because of time constraints on using a db (also not mentioned in assigment guide)